KaiChen1998/Stanford-CS231n-1718spring/README.md

 2. Assignment 2: Advanced neural network tricks including FC layer of any depth, dropout, Batch Normalization, CNN, Pytorch/Tensorflow
 - Using self-designed CNN architecture and get an accuracy of 73% on cifar-10 temporarily
 - (Tips: If you'd like to get more familiar with bachpropagation, I highly recommadation you to try BN backprop.
-It's exciting!)
+It's exciting!:smile:)

 3. Assignment 3: More focus on real computer vision application of Neural Network including:
 - Image Captioning using vanilla and LSTM (pre-processed Microsoft COCO)